HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 ### Data Exchange During CDS Hooks Interactions
 <p></p>

-The REMS Administrator will typically need information about the patient, provider and medication to support a REMS interaction, regardless of the REMS program or point in the patient's care.
+The REMS Administrator will typically need information about the patient, provider and drug to support a REMS interaction, regardless of the REMS program or point in the patient's care.

 But individual programs may require sharing additional patient clinicals or other info with the REMS Administrator as part of the Hooks interaction so that it can determine how best to respond.